Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Gt1ATsmBu6k.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Can I wear Boots, Jetpack and a Gas Mask?
 https://www.youtube.com/watch?v=Gt1ATsmBu6k
-This question was possibly duplicated with a more recent answer: [March 9th, 2021 Livestream Q&A: Will we ever get a second body slot?](./yt-B2LmiIWJu8o.md) [https://www.youtube.com/watch?v=B2LmiIWJu8o](https://www.youtube.com/watch?v=B2LmiIWJu8o)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Do you ever think you'll give us more than one Body Slot?](./yt-b8xgQlBZ_yc.md) [https://www.youtube.com/watch?v=b8xgQlBZ_yc](https://www.youtube.com/watch?v=b8xgQlBZ_yc)

 ### Topics